adrn/gala/docs/tutorials/exp.rst

 The basis was generated with a unit system in which G=1 (standard for EXP), the mass unit is :math:`10^{12}~\mathrm{M}_\odot`, and the length unit is 10 kpc.
-Setting up an `~gala.potential.EXPPotential` object with these files is as easy as specifying the unit system and EXP files:
+Setting up an `~gala.potential.potential.EXPPotential` object with these files is as easy as specifying the unit system and EXP files:

 .. code-block:: python